bormaxi8080/starred/README.md

 ## Go

+- [Malwarize/webpalm](https://github.com/Malwarize/webpalm) - WebPalm is a powerful command-line tool for website mapping and web scraping.
+With its recursive approach, it can generate a complete tree of all webpages and their links on a website.
+It can also ext
+- [gopherjs/gopherjs](https://github.com/gopherjs/gopherjs) - A compiler from Go to JavaScript for running Go code in a browser
 - [denandz/sourcemapper](https://github.com/denandz/sourcemapper) - Extract JavaScript source trees from Sourcemap files
 - [hueristiq/xurlfind3r](https://github.com/hueristiq/xurlfind3r) - A CLI utility to find domain's known URLs from AlienVault's Open Threat Exchange, Common Crawl, Github, Intelligence X, URLScan, and the Wayback Machine.
 - [kgretzky/evilginx2](https://github.com/kgretzky/evilginx2) - Standalone man-in-the-middle attack framework used for phishing login credentials along with session cookies, allowing for the bypass of 2-factor authentication